alt03b1/BedrockVanillaTweaks/README.md

 All picture assets belong to the Vanilla Tweaks Team.
 .mcpacks that are not mine are credited
-If you find any issues with any pack please don't hesitate to tell me If you find any packs that did what I couldnt do, please let me know and I'll add them to the list
+If you find any issues with any pack please don't hesitate to tell me
 ```